 For most of the elements, you will be able to set different background colors, images, or videos.
 You can also select how big a feature is by changing its margins and paddings, adding borders, modifying shadows, animations, and more.

-Each element has their own set of options.
+Each element has its own set of options.
 For example, if you click on the text element, you could change its font, formatting, colors, alignment, and much more.
 Don’t be afraid to click around and explore what you have available to you.
 Gutenberg comes with an undo option, so you can always revert changes by clicking on the little arrow pointing to the left in the top bar.

 By clicking the Plus icon on the same top bar, you will reveal an entirely new menu on the left-hand side of the screen.
 Here you can choose to add a new element like paragraphs, heading, tables, lists, images, buttons, and so on.